 Words and sounds you add yourself are not translated for you.

-To manage profiles, tap the Options or Menu button in the main view, and select Actions.
-Then choose Manage Profiles button.
+To manage profiles, tap the Actions button in the main view, then choose Manage Profiles.
 Initially, there will be only one profile shown, Profile 1, and there will be a check (tick) next to it to indicate that it is the currently selected profile.

 To add a new profile, tap the + button.
 You will be presented with a choice of 3 options, which determine the initial list of words in your new profile: